codatio/codat-docs/docs/expenses/sync-process/expense-transactions.md

 :::info Compatible integrations

-This functionality is currenlty only available for QBO & QBD.
+This functionality is currently only available for QuickBooks Online and QuickBooks Desktop.

 :::